In Tibetan, “Kutsab” refers to the representative of the body (i.e. the body of Guru Rinpoche). “Ter” means precious treasure and “Nga” means five.

-When the monastery was completed, he invited his Guru from Tibet to inaugurate the monastery.
+When the temple was completed, he invited his Guru from Tibet to inaugurate the temple.
 During the consecration ceremony, a beautiful rainbow appeared and remained in the skies for 3 days.
 Dakinis danced joyously to melodious celestial music on the roof, and left their footprints on the silk cloth, which can be seen by fortunate devotees endowed with great blessings.
-Since then, the monastery was named Kutsab Ternga.
+Since then, the temple was named Kutsab Ternga.

 Over 4 centuries, the temple was restored many times.
 In 1954, there was a major renovation by the 1st Shangpa Rinpoche from Tibet, who was well loved and respected in the Himalayan region where he travelled to rebuild monasteries and stupas.
 When he arrived at Kutsab Ternga during his pilgrimage, he saw a dilapidated temple that was unfitting to house the five treasures of Guru Rinpoche.

-He felt very sad, and started to raise funds from Tibet and Nepal to rebuild the monastery.
+He felt very sad, and started to raise funds from Tibet and Nepal to rebuild the temple.

 Rinpoche supervised the design and construction of the temple.
 Most of the locals volunteered to work on the restoration for free.
 When the work was completed after 4 years,